Ford’s engine plant in Sanand, Gujarat

-Ford selected Gujarat because of it’s pro-business environment, infrastructure, access to ports in northwestern India and skilled workforce.
-The ports will allow for export of vehicles to countries like South Africa and the Middle East.
+Ford selected Gujarat because of its pro-business environment, infrastructure, access to ports in northwestern India and skilled workforce.
+The ports will allow for the export of vehicles to countries like South Africa and the Middle East.

-The Figo is usually purchased with cash, it is usually the customer’s first purchase and probably one of their biggest purchases in their life.
+The Figo is usually purchased with cash, it is usually the customer’s first purchase and probably one of the biggest purchases in their life.

 “This is an investment in the future of Ford globally,” said Joe Hinrichs, president of Ford Asia Pacific and Africa.
 “These new state-of-the-art facilities will help us reach the goal of increasing worldwide sales by nearly 50 percent by mid-decade to about 8 million vehicles per year.

-Ford is bringing more than 50 new vehicles and powertrains to it’s Asia Pacific and Africa region by mid-decade.
-Sixty to seventy percent of Fords growth is expected to come from this region over the next ten years.
+Ford is bringing more than 50 new vehicles and powertrains to it’s the Asia Pacific and Africa region by mid-decade.
+Sixty to seventy percent of Ford’s growth is expected to come from this region over the next ten years.